1 December 2023

 Professional financial advice can also help you in finding secure investments with low risk, should you opt to transfer out of your pension scheme.

 These days, there are many sources on the internet that can calculate whether or not the cash equivalent transfer value is representative of good value and whether or not transferring is a sensible option.

 That said, it is not a requirement to know your cash equivalent transfer value at hand when calculating, and an estimate can be generated using the annual pension income you should receive.

-Final Salary Pension Transfers can provide an opportunity to unlock cash from your pension scheme, although they do not come without risk.
-There are many pension transfer options available so you must consider all advice you receive before making any decisions.
+Pension transfers can provide an opportunity to unlock cash from your pension scheme, although they do not come without risk.
+There are many pension transfer options available so you must get financial advice before making any decisions.